mythology-and-legends-in-warfare

 War Paint and the Naked Warrior

 Textual and archaeological evidence suggests that Anglo-Saxon and related Germanic warriors sometimes went into battle ritually naked or semi-naked, painted with symbols.
 The use of woad (blue dye from the Isatis tinctoria plant) and red ochre is documented.
 While the famous descriptions of blue-painted Britons come from earlier Roman sources, the practice of ritual body painting persisted or was re-adopted across the North Sea cultures.
+The Roman historian Tacitus, writing about the Germanic tribes, notes that some warriors painted their bodies with images of animals, though his account must be used with caution.
+Later Anglo-Saxon law codes and penitentials forbid the use of painted markings on the body, suggesting that such practices were still commonplace in the early medieval period.
 Painting one's body with the symbols of a god or a clan was a permanent declaration of intent.
 It was a form of stripping away the self and presenting only the raw, sacred warrior to the enemy.
 This act of psychological warfare was deeply tied to the idea of the Berserkr—the man who threw off his armor to fight in the skin of the beast.
+A seventh-century burial at Swanscombe in Kent contained a man buried with a ceremonial knife and a small pot of a red pigment, hinting at the ritual preparation of the warrior's body before combat.

 Rites of Passage and the Ceremonial Year